dredozubov/polyrhythmix/README.md

 * `-` - Rest

 Let's compose a few simple note groups:
-* `4x` - a group of one fourth note.
+* `4x` - a group of a single fourth note.
 * `8.-x` a group of a rest and a drum hit.
 Both rest and hit have a length of 8th dotted note each.

-It's possible to repeat a group of notes of same length with the following syntax:
+It's possible to repeat a group of notes of the same length with the following syntax:
 * `(3,8x-x)` means repeat three times a series of hit, rest, hit in eighth notes

 Now that we know that, we may sequence multiple groups like this:
 * `32xx16xx` - Kick pattern from "[Bleed](doc/bleed.mid)" by Meshuggah

+Note groups can be nested within each other, which interacts in interesting way with repeats:
+* `(3,16x(3,8txxx(3,32x-x-x-)))` I'm struggling to make a compelling example, so here's a triple-nested pattern that converges over 471 bars of 4/4

 ## Guitar pro remarks